KRobinson414/katies-nc-news/UserStories.md

-x As a user, I should be able to view a list of all articles. x As a user, I should be able to view a list of all articles on a specific topic. x As a user, I should be able to view an individual article.

-- As a user, I should be able to view an individual article's comments.
+x As a user, I should be able to view a list of all articles. x As a user, I should be able to view a list of all articles on a specific topic. x As a user, I should be able to view an individual article. x As a user, I should be able to view an individual article's comments.

 - As a user, I should be able to sort articles by date created, comment_count & votes

 x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality.